Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Installing the Plan

 \section{Installing the Plan}

-After having computed the new plan, the controller must propagate sub-plans to the nodes in the network.
+After having computed the new plan, the controller propagates the sub-plans to the nodes in the network.
 The sub-plan sent to a particular infrastructure node defines how the nodes are supposed to route incoming packets, when to reserve transmissions windows for these packets, and when the new plan becomes active, i.e., the traffic plan's activation time \(t_\text{act}\).

-Obviously, to make the nodes to agree on the new traffic plan and its activation time amounts to a consensus problem.
-For the sake of simplicity, we will assume here that neither controller nor nodes fail.
-Otherwise, a consensus protocol is needed taking into account those failures, and which takes special action if consensus cannot be achieved before the new plan's activation time.
-Those protocols are beyond the scope of this paper.

-Here, we assume that the controller has a real-time control channel to each network node.
-These channels are established when the network is initialized, and they are not subject to reconfigurations.
-Since the configurations of control channels are fixed, e.g., implemented with pinning, their associated QoS is not subject to degradation.
-With real-time channels and an upper-bound on the time between receiving a new sub-plan and the time it takes the node to enact it, i.e., how long it takes the node to update routing entries and transmission schedules, the controller can set the activation time to a hyper-cycle boundary in the future.
-Pushing the activation time farther into the future allows alternative control channel implementations with higher worst-case delay bounds than time-triggered flows.
-For instance, in networks with TAS, we could use a separate traffic class with bandwidth guarantees.
+In other words, after having computed the new plan, it is installed in two steps:

+Firstly, we send the sub-plans, flow-information sets, and the activation time for the new plan via \emph{control channels} to all the nodes in the network while the old traffic plan is still active.
+Secondly, at the respective \(t_\text{act}\), the nodes switch over to the new flow information sets.
+Such a time-based two-step update pattern is, e.g., specified in~\cite{ieeecomputersocietyIEEEStandardLocal2018} to update the gate control lists of the Time-Aware Shapers.

+A transition to the new traffic plan shall only happen if all nodes have agreed that they have received the new sub-plans \emph{and} will put their sub-plan into action at \(t_\text{act}\).
+This means, each traffic plan update requires to solve the well-known consensus problem with a deadline that equals \(t_\text{act}\) (minus the time nodes need to process update-protocol packets in the worst-case).
+However, it is well-known that it is impossible to solve the consensus problem in asynchronous systems~\cite{fischerImpossibilityDistributedConsensus1985}.
+In particular, termination within bounded time cannot be guaranteed in such systems.
+From a practical perspective, though, our specific network update problem has some properties which make this less of an issue:

+Firstly, as soon as nodes or links fail, the consensus problem more or less becomes irrelevant since our network may not even work for the active flows anymore.
+To handle this case, we need additional counter-measures such as redundancy or fail-over on the networking level in the first place, and these have to be incorporated into the traffic plans as well, which is out of the scope of this paper.